dogethereum/wdoge-deprecated/README.md

 The Dogecoin-Ethereum bridge requires a token to represent doges in the Ethereum network.
 This repository contains a token contract that fulfills this goal.

+## System overview

+The token is built on top of two contracts deployed to two separate accounts:
+1. The proxy.
+This contract allows upgrading the token implementation.
+2. The token implementation.
+This contract implements the ERC20 interface and a few more functions for minting, burning and transferring the ownership of the contract.

+There are three user roles in the system:
+- Proxy admin.
+  - Can execute upgrades.
+  - Cannot interact with the token functionality.
+E.g. the proxy admin can't transfer tokens they possess.
+- Token owner.
+  - Can mint and burn tokens.
+  - Can transfer the "ownership" of the token contract.
+- Token holder.
+  - Can use any function of the ERC20 interface, plus some extra non standard functions defined in the OpenZeppelin ERC20 token implementation.

+It is important to note that the proxy admin cannot be a token holder nor token owner.
+On the other hand, the token owner can be a token holder too.
+There is only one token owner at any given point after block execution.

 ## Prerequisites

 - [nodejs](https://nodejs.org) [latest LTS](https://nodejs.org/en/about/releases/) or above.
 This is currently fermium (v14).